Queens and splits

 Small mating nucs for young queens

-Fixing typos and grammar: Finding the first eggs in the mating hive is an unbeatable feeling!
+Finding the first eggs in the mating hive is an unbeatable feeling!
 To me, queen rearing is probably the most rewarding aspect of beekeeping.
 I concentrate primarily on producing good utility queens that are gentle and productive.
 I start with a number of Buckfast queens that have good traits, which are then mated to produce daughters with good health.
 I primarily rear queens for my own use, but there is often a surplus that I sell.

 Splits